medienhaus/medienhaus-frontend/src/assets/data/support/support_en.md

 You can extend the functionality of your room by adding widgets like an Etherpad.
 This self-hosted, free and open-source application works like a privacy enhanced Google Docs.

 Here you can share notes, long text documents or work on a text with people in your room.
 This way you can keep the chat for the chatting and have a place for your notes.
+To use it visit [/write](https://medienhaus.udk-berlin.de/write).
+In information how to incorporate services into your rooms visit [this video](https://medienhaus.udk-berlin.de/kino).

 ## Can I use my mobile or tablet for **medienhaus/**?